A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Rather than that first citation giving God an out to not fulfill His promises, when it is viewed in its context with the second one, God Himself is saying His Word will indeed be fulfilled over time (seed being watered so it grows and produces a harvest) and will indeed be accomplished whether we can understand how He does it or not.

-They then label those who refuse to compromise in the same way on the topic of healing as false prophets and heretics so they can shift public focus off of their own unbelief.
+They then label those who refuse to compromise in the same way on the topic of healing as false prophets and heretics so they can shift public focus away from their own unbelief.

 Back to The Chosen

-Like I said earlier, it is the extra-biblical situations where such corrupted-by-human-reasoning doctrine rears its ugly head.
+Like I said earlier, it is The Chosen’s extra-biblical situations where such corrupted-by-human-reasoning doctrine rears its ugly head.

 The first example of their mishandling of healing took place last season.
-It concerned one of Jesus’ disciples, specifically James, the son of Alphaeus aka James the Less.
-They’ve nicknamed him “Little James” in The Chosen.
+It concerned one of Jesus’ disciples, specifically James, the son of Alphaeus aka James the Less (they’ve nicknamed him “Little James” in the series).
 Point-of-fact: the entire New Testament says nothing about Little James other than to list him as one of the original twelve.
-So everything Jenkins depicts about him in the script as well as all the dialog written for that character are absolutely fictional.
+So everything Jenkins depicts about him in the script as well as all the dialog written for that character are completely fictional.

 The Question Demanding Answers

 I do not presume to know the mind of God.
-Such knowledge is so far above my pay grade, that distance is beyond human measurement.
-All that being said, the Apostle Paul states how we, as Christ’s Body, have been given His mind (see 1 Corinthians 2:16).
+Such knowledge is so far above my pay grade, that distance is beyond human comprehension, much less measurement.
+That being said, the Apostle Paul states how we, as Christ’s Body, have been given His mind (see 1 Corinthians 2:16).
 I’ve been hanging out with Jesus for over 50 years and counting so far and that portrayal is not the Lord Who I love and serve.

 Which begs the question: why are certain folks so opposed to divine healing?
 While it’s a simple question, the answer is not.
 I’m going to spend the rest of this article exploring some possible answers.
-As with God, knowing the hearts and minds of other men is also way above my pay grade.
-That being said, out of the abundance of the heart, the mouth speaks (see Matthew 12:34 & Luke 6:45) — and they have indeed spoken!
+As with the mind of God, knowing the hearts and minds of other men is also way above my pay grade.
+That being said, out of the abundance of the heart, the mouth speaks (see Matthew 12:34 & Luke 6:45) — and those folks have indeed spoken!

 As I was reading 2 Kings during my quiet time, I encountered the following verse which the Holy Spirit quickened to me concerning this very topic: